ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 ## **Option 2: Use HTGAnalyzer ShinyApp with renv (Recommended for Basic Use)**
-For users who only need to use the HTGAnalyzer ShinyApp for basic tasks, we recommend using the `renv` library.
+For users who only need to use the HTGAnalyzer ShinyApp, we recommend using the `renv` library.
 The `renv` package simplifies the setup by creating an isolated environment with the exact versions of packages specified in a `renv.lock` file.
 This allows you to use HTGAnalyzer without needing to manage dependencies yourself.

 ### Why Use renv?
 - It creates a temporary environment to run HTGAnalyzer without modifying your global R environment.